10 Tips for K-12 ADA Website Compliance

 9. Keep an Up-To-Date Accessibility Policy

-An accessibility policy is a statement that shows an active commitment to maintaining an ADA compliant website.
+An accessibility policy is a statement that shows an active commitment to maintaining ADA website compliance.
 It usually pinpoints a contact person in your school organization for people having issues using your website, mitigating any reason for a community member to send a complaint to the OCR.
 Most importantly, having an accessibility policy shows your community that you care about providing a great user experience for all.

 10. Ask Questions/Meet with Your Team

-ADA compliance might seem like an uphill battle, so it's best to work with your team to make sure your school district has an ADA compliant web design.
+ADA website compliance might seem like an uphill battle, so it's best to work with your team to make sure your school district has an ADA-compliant web design.
 Meeting regularly, discussing ADA accessibility, and checking your school website with your team are great first steps in staying ADA compliant.